Angel-Venegas/Game-Platform/README.txt

 The website uses, HTML, JavaScript, CSS, and PHP.

 It uses some of Amazon AWS services such as an EC2 instance, Route 53, RDS, and AWS Certificate Manager (SSL).

+The website's homepage shows featured games, news, and updates about the website.
+In order to play a game a user must register an account with an email address and a unique username.
+After that, they may log in and start playing some games.

+It uses Let's Encrypt to obtain a free SSL certificate for the website.
+This is set up through the EC2 Linux terminal.